|Duration||Fee||Mode||Awarding body||Assessment||Start Date|

 Please fill in the online form and attach your fee receipt to register for the course.
-The fee can be submitted in cash at our office or in Faysal bank.
+The fee can be submitted in cash at our office, in Faysal bank or in Meezan bank.

 Please note that your registration will not be considered complete until we receive both your online form and the payment.

 Module 1 focuses on extending and developing candidates’ knowledge and understanding of teaching and learning English in a range of contexts.

 The table below gives a brief summary of the content.
 See the Delta syllabus for full details.

 |1.
 Theoretical perspectives on language acquisition and language teaching|